 Impact

-Chain Reaction Innovations’ impact is far-reaching as it enters its sixth year of embedding early-stage entrepreneurs at Argonne National Laboratory.
+Chain Reaction Innovations’ impact is far-reaching in its eighth year of embedding early-stage entrepreneurs at Argonne National Laboratory.
 CRI’s first cohort graduated in June 2019, amassing millions in investment.
-The combined total raised by CRI innovators in May 2023 is $427 million.
-In addition, the program helped create 641 jobs to date.
+The combined total raised by CRI innovators in April 2024 is $538 million. *In addition, the program helped create 679 jobs to date, of which 141 were internships.

 Innovators and the CRI team work together to advance cutting-edge technologies that offer clean energy solutions to climate change.
 This support allows startups to bring their deep tech to market more quickly.
 There are many impacts realized by the CRI program.
 Learn more from our Fact Sheet.